franciscohumarang/social-scrapper-api/README.md

 Search for content on Twitter or Reddit.

 **Headers:**
-- `X-API-KEY`: Twitter Bearer Token (required for Twitter searches, not needed for Reddit)
+- `Authorization`: Bearer token (Supabase JWT token - required for all requests)

 **Body:**
 ```json